federicoviceconti/Journey-Demo/README.md

 - The blue path represent the solution, which the car use the reach the destination.
 - The yellow boxes are the node "walked", in order to get the solution.
-- The green boxes represent the charging stations
+- The green boxes represent the charging stations.
-- The app grid could be changed at the [following file](https://github.com/federicoviceconti/Journey-Demo/blob/main/lib/notifier/grid_notifier.dart)
+- The app grid could be changed at the [following file](https://github.com/federicoviceconti/Journey-Demo/blob/main/lib/notifier/grid_notifier.dart).

+## Demo screens

 **Grid 10x12**: In this example there aren't Charging Units to reach, but only a start and an end point.